 It's all about inspiration and a love of creating.
-I create five pieces of art a week, filling my sketchbook to the brim with inspiration, crafts, doodles and drawings.
+I create five pieces of art a week, one of which I show you how to create.
+This week, cute love bugs.
+Join me as I fill my sketchbook to the brim with inspiration, crafts, doodles and drawings.
 Challenged yourself with me, or just get some great art ideas for a one-off project.

 I'm taking my tasks from the fabulous artist and art author Lorna Scobie.

 I also cram my Instagram with more art... check it out Or don't I'm not the boss of you.

 It turns out my laid back, devil-may-care zen attitude was a lie.
 Under all that buoyant happy-go-lucky annoying-ness was a barley controlled control-freak.
 When it comes to art, I'm more of an Amy than a Mike*.
 This truth has hit-home-hard with this task.
 Draw from your memory it asks...
 Which is the equivalent of me being an Italian mama and being asked to scrape together Carbonara with lasagne sheets and gammon.
 It's an abomination although that does sound kind of delicious.
 My art is painstaking deliberate and meticulously produced to the point I now have a painkiller PEZ dispenser on my Amazon wish-list, which will hopefully help deal with the major eraser elbow I'm nursing.
 I hate to 'wing-it' with art and drawing from memory is (if you haven't already got it from the ten-minute thunder rant above) a bastard.
 But I did it.
 Enjoy the fruits of my rage.

 Task; Fill a page with red things

 I like doodles..
 I like lists...
 Doodle lists?
 You are my jam!
 Comfort zone watch out I've got my PJ's on and my bra is coming off!
 My fav?
 Gotta be a packet of Tommy-K.

 Task: Draw with a white pen on these black shapes.